replicatedhq/troubleshoot.sh/docs/source/analyze/node-resources.md

 ```

 ### Message Templating
-In the message, a user would able to include certain values gathered by the NodeResources as templates in outcome message, so that the message can be more informative.
+To make the outcome message more informative, you can include certain values gathered by the NodeResources collector as templates.
 The templates are enclosed in double curly braces with a dot separator.
 The following templates are available:

 | Template | Description |
 |----|----|